 Check each room for signs of mice and lay down traps in confined areas, or areas close to items that a mouse will use for nesting.

-It is worth noting that any room which is not frequently used by you will not carry much of your scent.
+It is worth noting that any room you do not frequently use will not carry much of your scent.
 That means any new items placed in that room will seem out of place, and a mouse may be hesitant in approaching it.
 When you lay down your mouse trap, use rubber gloves, or place it in an area that makes it difficult for the mouse to navigate around.

 Your yard is likely to be the first place that a mouse will visit near your property.
 This is especially true if you have a yard with plenty of plants and trees.
 Mice love to move undercover.

 Place a mouse trap in an area where you have your plants and flowers, but is still close to your Home.

 When placing a mouse trap in your yard, you should always consider other wildlife.
 Always opt for humane mouse traps, such as live traps.
 Avoid using snap traps because other animals may be attracted to the bait you have laid.
 You are out to catch mice, not your neighbor’s cat!

 Mice are not only attracted to comfort, warmth, and security; one of the biggest attractions for mice is food.

 Your kitchen is certainly going to be a place of interest for a mouse!

 The best place to lay a mouse trap in your kitchen is under your kitchen cabinets, along walls.

 As you are lying in bed, mice will be roaming your house looking for food and nesting items during the night.